divyanshtiwari237/divyanshtiwari237.github.io/docs/_posts/2022-09-08-gsoc-project-report.md

 ### Method-1: The Boris Algorithm:

-The first method that we decided to implement was the boris algorithm.The method is easy to use and conservers phase space volume, even though it is not symplectic.
-The algorithm was implemented by designing a stepper class (G4BorisScheme) and a driver class (G4BorisDriver).
-The implementation can be found in the following [Merge Request-1](https://gitlab.cern.ch/geant4/geant4-dev/-/merge_requests/2930).Alternatively, the code should be visible in the following [PR-2](https://github.com/Geant4/geant4/pull/49)
+The first method that we decided to implement was the boris algorithm.The 2nd order method is easy to implement and conservers phase space volume, even though it is not symplectic.
+The algorithm was implemented by designing a stepper class (G4BorisScheme) and a driver class (G4BorisDriver).The implementation can be found in the following [Merge Request-1](https://gitlab.cern.ch/geant4/geant4-dev/-/merge_requests/2930).Alternatively, the code should be visible in the following [PR-2](https://github.com/Geant4/geant4/pull/49)

 ### Method-2: The Boris-SDC (Work in Progress)